VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 Each \(w_k\) can be tuned to balance its contribution.
 Together, these terms guide the RL agent to produce protein conformations that are physically realistic, evolutionarily consistent, and optimized under known biophysical principles.

+---

+## Changes Made in the HP model with Deep RL

+Electrostatic Potential Function

+The function compute_electrostatic_potential calculates the electrostatic energy between pairs of residues in a conformation using a simplified version of Coulomb’s law.
+In the context of a simplified hydrophobic–polar (HP) model, only polar (P) residues are given a nonzero charge, while hydrophobic (H) residues are treated as neutral.

+The function assigns a fixed charge to each residue based on its type:

+Hydrophobic (H): charge = 0

+Polar (P): charge = –1

+Pairwise Interaction:

+The code then uses a double loop to examine every unique pair of residues.
+For each pair (i,j):

+It calculates the Euclidean distance between their positions.

+It computes the contribution of their interaction using the formula:

+e = (ke * qi * qj) / r

+Here, qi and qj are the charge of residues, r is the Euclidean distance (computed via the euclidean_distance helper function), and ke is a proportionality constant that can be tuned.

+---

 [^13]: Cornell, W. D. et al. (1995). *JACS*, 117(19), 5179–5197.
 [DOI](https://doi.org/10.1021/ja00124a002) (AMBER)
 [^14]: Engh, R. A. & Huber, R. (1991). *Acta Cryst.*, A47(4), 392–400.
 [DOI](https://doi.org/10.1107/S0108767391001071)